mithril-security/blindbox/docs/docs/concepts/nitro-enclaves.md

 + **AWS as the cloud provider, their hardware and the enclave’s OS** must be **trusted**.
 That is because Nitro enclaves are designed to separate and isolate the host from the enclave and vice versa, but they do not protect against the cloud operator (AWS) or infrastructure.

-+ While Nitro enclaves limit operations within enclaves by default (such as no durable storage, no network/interactive access), **any of these features can be added back** into an enclave application **by the application provider**, so we cannot assume a Nitro enclave will never have any of these features.
++ While Nitro enclaves limit operations within enclaves by default (such as no durable storage, no network/interactive access), **any of these features can be added back** into an enclave application **by the application provider**, so it's impossible to assume a Nitro enclave will never have any of these features.